caltechlibrary/baler/README.md

 ## Quick start

-Once the GitHub Actions workflow is installed in your repository on GitHub, Baler will run whenever a configured trigger event occurs.
+Once the workflow is installed in your repository on GitHub, Baler will run whenever a configured trigger event occurs.
 The trigger conditions are specified in the `on` statement of the `bad-link-reporter.yml` workflow file.
-The default workflow sets the condictions to be pull requests, a scheduled run once a week, and manual execution.
+The default workflow sets the conditions to be pull requests, a scheduled run once a week, and manual execution.

 Right after installing the workflow in your GitHub repository, it's wise to do a manual test run in order to check that things are working as expected.